HotswapProjects/HotswapAgent/README.md

 Configuration
 =============
-The basic configuration is configured reload classes and resources from classpath known to the running application (classloader).
+The basic configuration set to reload classes and resources from classpath known to the running application (classloader).
 If you need a different configuration, add hotswap-agent.properties file to the classpath root (e.g. `src/main/resources/hotswap-agent.properties`).